juba/obsplot/README.md

 `obsplot` is an experimental attempt at using [Observable Plot](https://observablehq.com/@observablehq/plot) directly from R.

 Please note that the package is in an early stage.
 Its API is subject to breaking changes, there are bugs, and maybe bad design choices.
-You have been warned, but if you still want to try it issues and feedback are very welcome !
+But if you still want to try the package, issues and feedback are very welcome !

-Also note that for the moment `obsplot` will not work in the RStudio viewer, due to its usage of an outdated web rendering engine.
-You can either open the visualisation in a browser, or use [R in VSCode](https://github.com/REditorSupport/vscode-R).
+Also note that `obsplot` doesn't work in the RStudio viewer for now on, due to an outdated web rendering engine.
+You can either open the visualisation in a recent browser, or use [R in VSCode](https://github.com/REditorSupport/vscode-R).

 ## Examples

-Here a small example of a simple scatterplot from the `penguins` dataset of the `palmerpenguins` package :
+Here is a small example of a simple scatterplot from the `penguins` dataset of the `palmerpenguins` package :

 ```r
 library(palmerpenguins)